kensanata/just-halberds/Halberts.md

 important.
 If you are interested in history, ancient writings and ruins become important.

-The game does not offer a "reward" in the sense of gaining power.Finding money is not worth it , there's no special equipment to buy, no experience points to gain.
+The game does not offer a "reward" in the sense of gaining power.
+Finding money is not worth it, there's no special equipment to buy, no experience points to gain.
 That's another reason why it's important to find out what interests the players.
 A tragic end?
 A love story?
 Owning a castle?
 To